MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/performance-retention.md

 ## Performance Levels
 ### Why are performance levels important?
-Performance levels determine the cache size, compute power, and memory used when running queries as well as they determine the max number of queries that can occur at one time.
+Performance levels determine
+-  the resources (cache size, compute power, memory) given to each query
+- the limits of concurrent queries, max number of concurrent queries, events per second, and active event exports

 Performance levels can also be used to increase the max number of events per second and the number of allowed active event exports for a title.

 ### How can I change my performance level?
 The **Performance Level** slider is used to select a new performance level.
 The Performance Level Settings table shows a comparison of your current settings versus new settings you've selected: